Rustic Hickory Wide Plank (Face Grain) Countertop

 Our wide plank countertops are made using random width planks that run the full length of the countertop.
 Hickory is a hard wood with superior durability.
 It creates a rustic look that is perfect for the kitchen or dining room.
 Hardwood Lumber Company’s wide plank countertops do not have any butt joints or finger joints.

 Please Note: Because each piece of wood has its own unique character, grain and color will vary from the sample images shown.
 All wood countertops are custom made to order.
-All orders revised or cancelled after going into production (approximately 2 to 3 days after order is received) will have a restocking fee of up to 50%.
+All orders revised or cancelled after going into production (within 24 hours after order is received) will have a restocking fee of up to 50%.

 Warranty Information: Please carefully read all warranty information, including installation instructions and timeframe.